saintify200/milestone1-project-ci/README.md

 * Motivation

-The home page will have a Hire Me button below the Motivation element, that will the user directly to the contact form page
+The home page will have a Hire Me button below the Motivation element, that will take the user directly to the contact form page

 ##### Education Page